 Espresso Powder: Adding espresso powder is optional but it helps to bring out the chocolate flavor.
 Your chocolate cookies will not taste like coffee.

 How to make Gluten Free Chocolate Crinkle Cookie Dough

-Step 1: Sift together gluten free flour, cornstarch, baking powder, espresso powder, and salt in a bowl and set aside.
+Step 1: Sift or stir together gluten-free flour, cornstarch, baking powder, espresso powder, and salt in a bowl and set aside.
 Sifting dry ingredients together may seem like an extra step Chefs like to add to the recipe but there is actually a reason behind the sifting.
 Not only does sifting dry ingredients make sure all the ingredients are blended well but it also helps to lighten up the flour mixture.

-Step 2: In the bowl of your stand mixer, fitted with the paddle attachment, combine cocoa powder, light brown sugar, granulated white sugar, and oil.
+Step 2: In the bowl of your stand mixer, fitted with the paddle attachment, combine cocoa powder, light brown sugar, granulated white sugar, vanilla extract and oil.
 Mix until combined.

 Step 3: Turn off the mixer and scrape down the sides and the bottom of the bowl.
 Without scraping down the sides, fat/sugar builds up on the sides of the bowl.
 When you add the flour, that film of fat will create random streaks of fat in your dough.
 And we have all seen those ugly cookies where a pocket of fat makes them look sloppy.
 To avoid this, I recommend scraping your bowl once mid-creaming, after adding the egg, and after adding the flour.
 Every time make sure to whip your dough for 10 seconds or so after.

 Step 4: Add the eggs, one at a time, until fully incorporated.

 Step 5: Mix in the dry ingredients at a low speed until a dough forms.
 Your dough will be very soft and wet.
 Do not add any additional flour no matter how tempted you are.